mchakravarty/lazy-lambda/README.md

 >  https://speakerdeck.com/mchakravarty/playing-with-graphics-and-animations-in-haskell

 For the best Haskell SpriteKit development experience, check out [Haskell for Mac](http://haskellformac.com).
-The Lazy Lambda project in this repository is wrapped into a Haskell for Mac project.
+The Lazy Lambda code in this repository already comes in the form of a Haskell for Mac project.